killuhwhale/reportr/README.md

 # Todo:

-  ## Private Github
-    - I want to make public version so people can look at code....
-    - Ensure no secrets are visible.
-    - Github is private, the only passwords visible in code is for the DB and that is in a .yaml file uploaded directly to Digital Ocean
-    - Might not need env vars.

   ## Facility information
     - When creating a dairy base, we need to create BaseOwnerOperators and BaseParcels
     - When creating a new dairy, create like normal but this information needs to be retrived instead.